syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Popup-positioning.md

 documentation: ug
 ---

-# Pop-up Positioning in Xamarin.Android popuplayout
+# Pop-up Positioning in Xamarin.Android popup layout

 SfPopupLayout allows you to show the Popup content at various position based on the requirement.